mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="delete_invalid"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.deleteInvalid") deleteInvalid

-> This endpoint allows you to delete entries in the Invalid Emails list.
+> Remove an email from the invalid email list.

 ```javascript